MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 for integrating Oracle HCM with Microsoft Entra ID via API-driven provisioning.
 You'll learn how to:

-- Prepare your environment and configure the API settings.
+- Prepare your environment and configure the API settings
-- Export your worker data from Oracle HCM in CSV format and transform it to the system for cross-domain identity management (SCIM) format using Microsoft scripts.
+- Export your worker data from Oracle HCM in CSV format and transform it to the system for cross-domain identity management (SCIM) format using Microsoft scripts
-- Send your worker data to the Inbound Provisioning API using PowerShell or Logic Apps.
+- Send your worker data to the Inbound Provisioning API using PowerShell or Logic Apps
-- Perform delta syncs to keep your worker data up to date using Oracle ATOM feed APIs or HCM Extracts.
+- Perform delta syncs to keep your worker data up to date using Oracle ATOM feed APIs or HCM Extracts
-- Configure writeback (if necessary) from Microsoft Entra ID to Oracle HCM using the Oracle HCM SCIM APIs.
+- Configure writeback (if necessary) from Microsoft Entra ID to Oracle HCM using the Oracle HCM SCIM APIs

 ## Terminology